Newspaper Page Text

 A committee has been appointed

-to contact the merchants of the
+to contact the merchants of th"

-cooperation in helping to put over
+cooperation in helping to put ox -r

-this project This committee is
+this project.
+This committee is

-headed up by Mrs. Bobbie Wright.
+headed up b?’
+Mrs. Bobbie Wright.

-Other committees are as follows:
+Other eemmittees are as follows:

-Music Com.--Mrs. J. Raymond
+Music Com.
+Mrs. J. Raymond

 Henderson.